Major Schools of Buddhism

-: Having its roots in India Theravada Buddhism is believed to be the oldest school of Buddhism.
+Theravada School of Buddhism: Having its roots in India, Theravada Buddhism is believed to be the oldest school of Buddhism.
 It was popularized in Sri Lanka, Myanmar, China and other Asian countries.
-According to the doctrine of Theravada Buddhism all an individual needs to do is abide by the basic principles of Buddhism strictly.
+According to the doctrine of Theravada Buddhism, an individual needs to abide by the basic principles of Buddhism strictly.
 Moral conduct, meditation and wisdom are the three basic principles of Theravada Buddhism.

-: The main idea behind Mahayana Buddhism is that anyone can reach the stature of the Buddha by following Buddha marga.
-Mahasanghikas sect is believed to be the source of the Mahayana Buddhism.
+Mahayana School of Buddhism: The main idea behind Mahayana Buddhism is that anyone can reach the stature of the Buddha by following Buddha Marga.
+Mahasanghika sect is believed to be the source of the Mahayana Buddhism.
 This school of Buddhism had a huge impact on China, Korea and Japan.
 Mahayana school is a huge umbrella under which a number of philosophies and principles are included.

-.
-It is believed that by practicing Vajrayana a Buddhist follower can achieve enlightenment easily.
+Vajrayana School of Buddhism: This is the tantric school of Buddhism.
+It is believed that by practicing Vajrayana, a Buddhist follower can achieve enlightenment easily.
 It is more popularly used in Tibetan Buddhism.
-When considered on a larger aspect it is a part of the Mahayana school of Buddhism.
-It is also commonly referred to as Lamaism because at the center of the school lies the lama.
+When considered on a larger aspect, it is a part of the Mahayana school of Buddhism.
+It is also commonly referred to as ‘Lamaism’ because at the center of the school lies the Lama.

-and others are the same.
+Chinese Schools of Buddhism: An integral part of the Chinese culture, this school of Buddhism is further divided into 10 more Buddhist schools.
+Their way of expression may differ but the basic doctrines of Buddhism, such as the Eightfold Paths, Four Noble Truths and others are the same.
 The Chinese monastic community is an extension of the order of the monks that Buddha had established.
-The arahants here are known as Lohans but the principles that they abide by are the same.
+The Arahants here are known as ‘Lohans’ but the principles that they abide by are the same.
 The monks in the monastic community serve the people either by teaching them or by doing social services.

-: This school too has five sub divisions.
-While some of these forms are obsolete today the Zen school of Buddhism is still one of the popular beliefs.
-Tantric Buddhism was also a part of Japanese school of Buddhism once upon a time.
+Japanese Schools of Buddhism: This school too has 5 sub-divisions.
+While some of these forms are obsolete today, the Zen School of Buddhism is still one of the popular beliefs.
+Tantric Buddhism was also a part of Japanese School of Buddhism once upon a time.